 Two of the options that your doctor might talk to you about include:

-While these treatments may provide you with some benefit if you have an overactive bladders, it is important to know that both of these treatments have been associated with possible risks.
+While these treatments may provide you with some benefit if you have an overactive bladder, it is important to know that both of these treatments have been associated with possible risks.

 You May Have Chosen One of These Options Without Knowing the Risks…And You May Be Able to Get Help

 Sometimes drug and medical device manufacturers know about risks that they do not share with patients, doctors, or even the U.S. Food and Drug Administration (FDA).
 If you’ve been hurt by your overactive bladder treatment and you did not know that your treatment carried a risk of this injury, then you should learn more about your legal options.
-Talk to your doctor or do your own research to find out if others have been similarly injured and start a live chat with us today so that you can get all of your questions answered and begin protecting your future.
+Talk to your doctor or do your own research to find out if others have been similarly injured, and start a live chat with us today so that you can get all of your questions answered and begin protecting your future after a medical device injury.
+Your time to file a claim is limited, so please call us at 1-800-800-5678 as soon as possible to learn more.